af-iastate/svr_volterra_localization/readme.md

-# Reducing Localization Using Intermediate Frequency-Stage Predistortion with Volterra Series and SVR Models (Source/Implementation)
+# Using Post-baseband Predistortion to Combat Carrier Frequency Localization Using Volterra Series and SVR Models (Source/Implementation)

-This repository contains the source code of the algorithm(s)/implementation used to produce the results in the paper "Reducing Localization Using Intermediate Frequency-Stage Predistortion with Volterra Series and SVR Models."
+This repository contains the source code of the algorithm(s)/implementation used to produce the results in the paper "Using Post-baseband Predistortion to Combat Carrier Frequency Localization Using Volterra Series and SVR Models."